How does your THoW system work?

 All of our designs can be built using one of three levels of energy efficiency:

-1. Green meets current energy codes in Oregon, Washington and California.
+1. Good meets current energy codes in Oregon, Washington and California.

-2. Greener exceeds current energy codes in Oregon and Washington by about 30%.
+2. Better exceeds current energy codes in Oregon and Washington by about 30%.

-3. Greenest @ R-48 to R-60 is designed for those who want to build toward passive house or Net Zero.
+3. Best @ R-48 to R-60 is designed for those who want to build toward passive house or Net Zero standards.